About

 ♪♪ Jingle QX1 Welcome Map – Arab Version

-QX1 Welcome Map was supported by the European Cultural Foundation (Idea Camp 2015 and R&D Grant in 2016), the Abbé Pierre Foundation (2017 and 2018/19), the Fondation de France (2018/19), the Lush Foundation and the French Ministry of Health and Solidarities, as part of its Plan Lutte contre la Pauvreté (2021).
+QX1 Welcome Map has been supported by the European Cultural Foundation (Idea Camp 2015 and R&D Grant in 2016), the Abbé Pierre Foundation (2017 and 2018/19), the Fondation de France (2018/19), the Lush Foundation and the French Ministry of Health and Solidarity, as part of its Plan Lutte contre la Pauvreté (2021), the Fondation Un Monde par Tous (2022).